-Simple models for the extended mass distributions of gravitational lenses generally describe the projected density of the lens as a monotonic declining function of projected physical distance from the centre of the lens, $R=\theta\dl$:
+Simple models for the extended mass distributions of gravitational lenses describe the projected density of the lens as a monotonic function of projected physical distance from the centre of the lens, $R=\theta\dl$:

-with a single global power-law slope $\eta>0$ at all radii.
+with a global power-law slope $\eta>0$ at all radii.
 The singular isothermal sphere (SIS; $\eta=1$) is the canonical analytically solvable case and is also relevant because models with an isothermal slope (generally singular isothermal ellipses) are appropriate to isolated galaxy-scale lenses \citep[e.g.][]{Koopmans2006}.
 The projected mass density profile of an isothermal mass distribution is given by:

-where $\sigma$ is the line of sight velocity dispersion of the particles in the lens \citep{BinneyTremaine}, and for which it can be shown that the deflection angle is constant and equal to the Einstein radius of the lens:
+where $\sigma$ is the line of sight velocity dispersion of the particles in the lens \citep{BinneyTremaine}, and for which it can be shown that the deflection angle is constant and equal to the Einstein radius:

-SIS lenses produce pairs of gravitational images with total magnifications of $\mup\ge2$, where $\mup$ is the sum of the magnifications suffered by the image pair \citep{Turner1984}.
+SIS lenses produce pairs of gravitational images with total magnifications of $\mup>2$, where $\mup$ is the sum of the magnifications suffered by the image pair \citep{Turner1984}.
 The limiting case of $\mup=2$ corresponds to one image (generally denoted as ``$+$'') magnified by $\mu_+=2$ and the other image (generally denoted as ``$-$'') de-magnified such that $\mu_-\rightarrow0$.
 In general the magnifications suffered by these images are given by:

 for $\beta\le\thE$.
 SIS lenses therefore produce two images that are both brighter than the source when $\beta<\thE/2$, which yields $\mup=\mu_++\mu_->4$.
 Note that the lensing behaviour outlined here relates to the pseudo-caustic catastrophe discussed in Section~\ref{sec:lensing:time}.
-Realistic isothermal lenses (i.e. perturbed from circular symmetry by the ellipticity of the lens and/or external shear) can also produce additional images, for example giving rise to quadruply imaged quasars \citep[e.g.][]{Millon2020}.
+Realistic isothermal lenses (i.e. perturbed from circular symmetry by the ellipticity of the lens and/or external shear) can also produce additional images, for example quadruply imaged quasars \citep[e.g.][]{Millon2020}.